Rate this article

 Interactions with anonymous users

-According to statistics, 86% of ecommerce website visitors are anonymous.
+According to statistics, a whopping 90% of ecommerce website visitors are anonymous.
 That’s why your personalization solution should know its way around tailoring interactions for both identified users and first time visitors with no fingerprints.
 Some personalization systems tackle this challenge by tapping into referral data and third-party insights that help create a welcoming experience for incognito shoppers.

 AI-driven personalization tools pick up on users’ trails by analyzing a treasure trove of non-PII data anonymous visitors leave behind.
 By analyzing the subtle signals such as users’ network speed, browser extensions, time spent on site, and other clues, ML-powered solutions identify correlations, group anonymous users based on similar actions, and deliver relevant content based on inferred data points.